luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/912_sort_an_array.md

 To do an in-place quicksort with python, we have to avoid using string slicing.

+Note: There is an unstable version of in-place quick sort that have an O(1) space complexity.

 ```
 class Solution(object):
     def sortArray(self, nums):